institut-de-genomique/BoardION/README.md

 ...
 ```

-This script need to be executed regurlarly to update the date display in the web interface.
-For exemple to execute it every 5 minutes with cron:
+This script need to be executed regurlarly to update the data displayed in the web interface.
+For exemple, to execute it every 5 minutes with cron:

 ```
 crontab -e